Solving nonlinear systems of equations via spectral residual methods: stepsize selection and applications: Introduction

 The main contributions of this work are: the theoretical analysis of the steplengths proposed in the literature and of their impact on the norm of $F$ also with respect to the nonmonotone behaviour imposed by globalization strategies; the analysis of the performance of spectral methods with various rule for updating the steplengths.
 Rules based on adaptive strategies that suitably combine small and large steplengths result by far more effective than rules based on static choices of $\beta_k$ and, inspired by the steplength rules proposed in the literature for unconstrained minimization problems, we propose and extensively test adaptive steplength strategies.
 Numerical experience is conducted on sequences of nonlinear systems arising from rolling contact models which play a central role in many important applications, such as rolling bearings and wheel-rail interaction \cite{Kalker1,Kalker2}.
 Solving these models gives rise to sequences which consist of a large number of medium-size nonlinear systems and represent a relevant benchmark test set for the purpose of this work.

 The paper is organized as follows.
 Section 2 introduces spectral residual methods.
-In Section 3 and 4 we provide a theoretical analysis of the steplengths including their impact on the behaviour of $\|F_k\|$ and on a standard nonmonotone linesearch.
-The experimental part is developed in Section 5 where we introduce the spectral residual method used in our tests and provide several strategies for selecting the steplength; furthermore we introduce our test set and discuss the numerical results obtained.
-Some conclusions are presented in Section 6.
+In Section 3 and 4 we provide a theoretical analysis of the steplengths including their impact on the behaviour of $\|F_k\|$ and on a standard nonmonotone linesearch. { In Section 5 we introduce the spectral residual method used in our tests and provide a theoretical investigation.
+The experimental part is developed in Section 6 where we describe several strategies for selecting the steplength, introduce our test set and discuss the numerical results obtained.
+Some conclusions are presented in Section 7.}